Why 'Far Cry 5' Will Be (Much) More Than Meets the Eye

 Some forms of cult behavior are obvious, the cognitive dissonance larger than life.
 Others are less so, pathological strains of irrationalism hiding in plain sight.
 Moral confusion can happen along any facet of the political spectrum.
 Far Cry 5 seems poised to grapple with the gonzo side of apocalyptic dissidence, the sort that involves larger than life patriarchs guiding congregations of the fatalistic and disillusioned, the game's storytellers conflating anecdote with caricature in service of player-centric gameplay.

-A clear parable for our political times it's probably not, though who knows.
+A clear parable for our political times it's probably not, though again, who knows.
 Sandbox games with sprawling completion times can juggle an entire TV series' worth of character arcs and story threads, and play by definition destabilizes authorial preachifying.
 The most subversive stories aren't the ones that take straightforward positions, but instead know how to slip past our defense systems—or as the poet Emily Dickinson put it, "Tell all the truth, but tell it slant."